 Watch out!
 Triggerfish bite

-Be careful when putting your hand in the tank–especially when first introducing the fish to your tank.
+Be careful when putting your hand in the tank–especially when first introducing this saltwater fish to your tank.
 Picasso triggerfish have been known to bite, and their teeth pack a punch…or bite…yeowch!

 As mentioned earlier, humu humus are also extremely territorial, which might give them another reason to bite.